On the Complex of Separating meridians in Handlebodies: Definitions and statements of results

 \section{Definitions and statements of results}

 For a compact surface $S,$ the complex of curves $\mathcal{C}\left( S\right) ,$ introduced by Harvey in \cite{Har}, has vertices the isotopy classes of essential, non-boundary-parallel simple closed curves in $S.$ A collection of vertices spans a simplex exactly when any two of them may be represented by disjoint curves.
+The complex of curves $\mathcal{C}\left( S\right)$ as well as several subcomplexes of $\mathcal{C}\left( S\right)$ have played an important role in the study of the mapping class group of $S.$ Ivanov (see for example \cite{Iva}) was the first to prove that every automorphism of $\mathcal{C}\left( S\right)$ is geometric, that is, it is induced by an element of the mapping class group of $S.$

+A prominent subcomplex of $\mathcal{C}\left( S\right)$ is the subcomplex $\mathcal{SC}\left( S\right)$ whose vertices are separating curves.
+See below, at the end of this section, for a discussion concerning the subcomplex $\mathcal{SC}\left( S\right)$ as well as motivation for this work.
 The arc complex of $S,$ denoted by $\mathcal{A}\left( S\right) ,$ is defined analogously, with curves replaced by arcs.
 The arc complex has been studied by several authors (see \cite{Ha}, \cite{IrMC}, \cite{Iva}).

 Similarly, for a $3-$manifold $M,$ the disk complex $\mathcal{M}\left( M\right) $ is defined by using the proper isotopy classes of compressing disks for $M$ as the vertices.
 It was introduced in \cite{MC}, where it was used in the study of mapping class groups of $3-$manifolds.
 In \cite{M-M}, it was shown to be a quasi-convex subset of $\mathcal{C}\left( \partial M\right) .$ By $H_{g}$ we denote the $3-$dimensional handlebody of genus $g.$ We regard $\mathcal{M}\left( H_{g}\right) $ as a subcomplex of $\mathcal{C}\left( \partial H_{g}\right) .$